Funny Terrain Cross Section

-- The hole the Cutie Mark Crusaders dug to trap Big Mac in "Hearts and Hooves Day" was surrounded by a Stock Femur Bone, a horse-shoe and a car tire.
+- In "Hearts and Hooves Day", the hole the Cutie Mark Crusaders dug to trap a love-potion-addled Big Macintosh was surrounded by a Stock Femur Bone, a horse-shoe and a car tire.

 - In "Bats!", when Pinkie Pie starts digging into the ground to escape Flutterbat, there's a Stock Femur Bone and a myriad of gemstones.

 - Teen Titans Go!: In the episode "Legendary Sandwich", the map to the King's Lettuce has a dinosaur skeleton and Stock Femur Bones.
 And when Beast Boy is digging through the earth looking for it, there's a human skeleton running away from a T. rex skeleton.

 - In the Mixels episode "Mixel Moon Madness", when the Nixels are digging through the moon for an ambush, Coconapples and Hamlogna sandwiches can both be seen underground, along with a random pair of headphones.

 - The Magic School Bus Explores Inside the Earth had the bus drill from one area to another using these as loading screens.